 When driving from points north of the city, take I-93 S toward Boston, then Exit 24B-A to merge onto MA-1A.
 From there you’ll turn left onto MA-16 and right onto Beach Street.
 If you’re coming from southern locations, take I-93 N toward Boston, merge onto I-90 E and continue on MA-1A.
 You’ll then take a left onto MA-16 and continue onto Beach Street.

 When you arrive, free 4-hour parking can be found along Revere Beach Boulevard and Ocean Avenue.
-Keep in mind that it’s first come, first serve, so if it’s a gorgeous beach day, get there early.
+Keep in mind that it’s first come, first served, so if it’s a gorgeous beach day, get there early.
 If you have no luck there, there are parking lots on Ocean Avenue with varying fees depending on the time of year and any events going on.

 Another option is to take the city’s public transportation, the MBTA Blue Line to either the Wonderland or Revere Beach stop.
 These stops will bring you to the southern side of Revere Beach.
 If you opt for the train, there are MBTA parking lots at nearby stops, including Suffolk Downs, Beachmont, Revere Beach and Wonderland Station.